 How does one use the New York City datum conversion table?

-Is there a table of conversion factors for New Jersey available?
+Is there a table of conversion factors for New Jersey and other areas of New York available?

-Conversion factors (please see table below) are needed only for Atlantic, Bergen, Burlington, Cape May, and Union Counties in New Jersey as the effective Base Flood Elevations (BFEs) shown on these Flood Insurance Rate Maps (FIRMs) are in NGVD29.
-For other counties in New Jersey where ABFEs have been developed, the effective BFEs shown on the FIRMs are in NAVD88.
-Thus no conversion factor is needed to compare the elevations on the ABFE maps and FIRMs for those counties.
+In New Jersey, conversion factors (please see table below) are needed only for Atlantic, Bergen, Burlington, Cape May, Salem, Cumberland, and Union Counties in New Jersey as the effective Base Flood Elevations (BFEs) shown on these Flood Insurance Rate Maps (FIRMs) are in NGVD29.
+For other counties in New Jersey affected by the coastal flood study, the effective BFEs shown on the FIRMs are in NAVD88.
+Thus no conversion factor is needed to compare the updated flood hazard data released by FEMA and the effective FIRMs for those counties.

 I have elevation data in datum NGVD29 for: